lggruspe/slipbox/docs-src/index.md

 : Options that get passed to Pandoc to convert notes to HTML fragments.
 : Edit this if you want to apply custom filters or to enable citeproc.

-`document_options`
-: Options that get passed to Pandoc to compile all HTML sections into : one file.
-Edit this if you want to add HTML, JavaScript, CSS, etc.

 `output_directory`
 : Contains the generated site.